 2.a.
-Total Margin: Net Income divided by Total Revenue Aggregated Total Margin: Total 3 Year Net Income divided by Total 3 Year Revenues Preliminary Rating Final Rating (Following Additional Analysis) Meets Target: ☐ Aggregated Three-Year Total Margin is positive and the most recent year Total Margin is positive or ☐ Aggregated Three-Year Total Margin is greater than - 1.5%, the trend is positive for the last two years, and the most recent year Total Margin is positive Meets Target: ☐ Indicates sound financial viability based on the overall financial record.
+Total Margin: Net Income divided by Total Revenue Aggregated Total Margin: Total 3 Year Net Income divided by Total 3 Year Revenues Preliminary Rating Final Rating (Following Additional Analysis) most recent year Total Margin is positive or □ Aggregated Three-Year Total Margin is greater than - 1.5%, the trend is positive for the last two years, and the most recent year Total Margin is positive financial record.
+Either t target based on the fina financial concerns that p rating have been adequ current financial data or additional information s ☐ Indicates sound financial viability based on the overall financial record.
 Either the school has already met the target based on the financials under review, or previous financial concerns that produced a preliminary Pending rating have been adequately remedied based on more current financial data or addressed adequately based on additional information such that the Commission Note: For schools in their first or second year of operation, the cumulative Total Margin must be positive. concludes that performance against the target indicates sound financial viability.
 Pending Further Analysis: ☐ Aggregated Three-Year Total Margin is greater than - 1.5%, but trend does not meet target or ☐ Aggregated Three-Year Total Margin is less than or equal to -1.5% or ☐ The most recent year Total Margin is less than -10% Does Not Meet Target: ☐ Upon further review following a preliminary Pending rating, the Commission concludes that there is financial risk such that heightened monitoring and/or intervention may be warranted.
 A Does Not Meet rating means that even based on more current financial information, the school is not currently meeting the target or concerns previously identified, although not currently manifested, have been of a depth or duration that warrants continued attention.
 Falls Far Below Target: ☐ Upon further review following a preliminary Pending rating, the Commission identifies significant financial risk and has concerns about financial viability such that heightened monitoring and/or intervention are necessary.